embabel/embabel-agent-examples/README.md

 You can create your own agent repo from our [Java](https://github.com/embabel/java-agent-template) or [Kotlin](https://github.com/embabel/kotlin-agent-template) GitHub template by clicking the "Use this template" button.

-> Note that this repository uses the latest Embabel snapshots, whereas the Java and Kotlin templates use
-> the latest milestone release.

 You can also create your own Embabel agent project locally with our quick start tool, which allows some customization: